Wendell Wyatt: Life before Congress

 Born in Eugene, Oregon, Wyatt's family later moved to Portland where he graduated from Jefferson High School in 1935.
 He received his Bachelor of Laws degree from the University of Oregon in 1941.
 In World War II, he served in the United States Marine Corps from 1942 until 1946.

 Following the war, Wyatt moved to Astoria, where he joined the law firm of former Oregon governor A. W. Norblad.
 He was Chairman of the Oregon State Republican Central committee from 1955 until 1957.
 In 1962, Wyatt married Faye Hill; he had previously married and divorced Anne Buchanan.

 U.S. Congress

 In 1964, he won a special election to fill the vacancy caused by the death of A. Walter Norblad, the son of Wyatt's law partner.
 Wyatt was reelected to the four succeeding Congresses.
 In Congress, Wyatt served on the Interior Committee and the Appropriations Committee, where he helped pass bills that created Oregon's Scoggins Dam on Scoggins Creek, established a 40-foot shipping channel in the Columbia River from Astoria to Portland, created the Cascade Head Scenic Area, and purchased ranch land to be converted to public recreation areas along the Snake River.
+Wyatt voted in favor of the Voting Rights Act of 1965 and the Civil Rights Act of 1968.